cheind/py-motmetrics/README.md

 When multiple sequences are supplied, `OVERALL` follows TrackEval's combination rules: detection counts are summed for DetA, AssA is weighted by detections, and HOTA is recomputed as `sqrt(DetA * AssA)` at each alpha before the final threshold average.
 This avoids incorrectly averaging per-sequence HOTA values.

+HOTA accumulation keeps compact NumPy statistics for all alpha thresholds and materializes detailed event DataFrames only when an accumulator's `events` property is accessed.
+Metric computation therefore avoids building and scanning a separate event table for every threshold while preserving the accumulator event interface.

 `compute_many` accepts `n_jobs` for parallel metric aggregation across independent sequences.
 By default, it uses `min(number_of_sequences, max(1, (os.cpu_count() or 1) - 2))` workers.
 Pass